dpoznanov/hearing-enhancement-project/README.md

 The development and research efforts will be supported by this newer device, until a final design that is smaller and lighter is ultimately designed.
 The current device is fully programmable and is a powerful research tool.

-The project just received a PHL from Bat and Cat corp at no cost through an NIH funding.
+The project received a PHL from Bat and Cat corp at no cost through an NIH funding.

 #### Cloud Resources
 Currently the project has access to the Google Research Cloud.
 Google has generously provided free access to the cloud resources for this project.